• Skip to main content

 • Rice flour – is mixed with the plain flour to make the perfect, crumbly shortbread base.
 Cornflour can be used instead, but I recommend using rice flour for best results.

-• Icing sugar – also known as confectioners’ sugar, it sweetens the shortbread crust.
+• Icing sugar – also known as confectioners’ sugar, icing sugar sweetens the shortbread crust.
 A little extra is also dusted over the top of the finished slice.

 • Butter – helps to form the shortbread base.
-I recommend using real, salted or unsalted butter rather than margarine or butter substitutes for best results.
+I recommend using real, unsalted butter rather than margarine or butter substitutes for best results.

 • Meyer lemons – fresh lemons are recommended here, as both the zest and juice is required.
 Since lemons are the star ingredient, I don’t recommend using store bought bottled juice.
-Bottled lemon juice can be used in a pinch, but the lemon flavour won’t be as intense or tangy.
+Bottled lemon juice can be used, but the lemon flavour won’t be as intense or tangy.
 You can also try making this slice with other citrus fruits, such as oranges, limes, yuzu or grapefruit.

 • Caster sugar – sweetens the lemon filling layer.
 The amount of sugar specified is important to balance the tart lemons.
 The sugar also works with the eggs to thicken the lemon curd.
 For this reason, I recommend that you don’t reduce the amount of sugar, as it will become too runny to cut.